 I’ve shown the graph of the growth of “bodies” and “spaces” to half a dozen people and asked for their interpretations.
 Each answer contained different details, but each also ended on the same admonition that to answer the question fully is incredibly difficult, would require a thorough intellectual history of the growth of these words, and that one could spend a dissertation’s worth of work doing so.

 This isn’t a dissertation, though; it’s a few thousand words ruminating on a few graphs, which I acknowledge to deflect as many castigations of not having mentioned this and that as possible.
 There are boundless possible causes behind this graph.
 One is the capture of science and economics departments in the United States by corporate interests that have little inclination to reach out to feminist scholars and figuring out how experimentation can be brought to bear.
-Another is the increasing specialization across all domains that discourages anyone from doing anything not directly related to a hyperspecific focus of a PhD program.
-We could list others, but we’d be here all week.
+Another is the increasing specialization across all domains that discourages anyone from doing anything that falls outside the tight confines of a hyperspecific doctoral program.
+One can imagine other explanations without too much effort.

-But while the specific, proximate causes of the growth of “bodies” and “spaces” could take up a conference, the reality of any situation involving people is this, stated in terms as commonsensical as Chomsky himself could possibly want:
+But while the specific, proximate causes of the growth of “bodies” and “spaces” could take up at least a one-day conference, the reality of any situation involving people is this, stated in terms as commonsensical as Chomsky himself could possibly want: